I am a blog ambassador for Lakeshore and am compensated for my work. I received product free of charge, but all thoughts and opinions are 100% mine.

 I grabbed his beloved Alpha-Bots from Lakeshore and hid them all over the family room.
 Talk about a fun play-based way to work with letters: he loved calling them out as he found them.

 I loved giving letter based hints: “I see a lovely, lion like letter trying to play with you toys!”
 He’d laugh and go running for the letter L.

 Once he found all his Alpha-Bots (and after I’d re-hidden them three more times because he loved hunting them down), it was time to turn the letters into alphabet robots.
 What a bonus that this activity also had a fine motor skills element!

 It’s so much more fun to work with the alphabet in a play-based way.
 It gives kids a chance to really interact and work with letters in a way that’s personal to them.
 It helps the letters come to life.

 For play-based learning fun with my kids, we use toys from Lakeshore Learning.
 Lakeshore toys are the best: they’re well made, designed by teachers and loved by kids.
 They’re open-ended and full of options.
 My kids are always coming up with new ways to play with their Lakeshore toys – these aren’t one and done toys!

-Looking to grab some toys for some alphabet learning with your child?
-Use this 20% off coupon from Lakeshore Learning!
 To learn more about Lakeshore, find them on Facebook, Instagram, Twitter and Pinterest.